ran-jith/GEC_SFI/README.md

 # GEC_SFI
-An Android Application for the students of GEC Palakkad.
+An Android Application for the students of Govt.
+Engineering College Palakkad.